Language selection

 June 2016: Calling all astronaut hopefuls!

-For the fourth time in history, the call went out to find new Canadian astronauts.
+For the fourth time in our country's history, the call went out to find new Canadian astronauts.
 Recruitment campaigns are few and far between, and just 12 Canadians were recruited during the campaigns of , and .
 The selection process is very demanding—Canada is looking for the best of the best!

 To be considered, candidates had to meet a set of requirements and conditions, including the following: